What Is a Personal SWOT Analysis?

 - Identify the threats that may be in your way as you work toward your goals.
 Present ideas and a plan to help you overcome these threats.

 Performing a self-analysis in this way can help you get that raise or promotion that you deserve.

 How can Lucidchart help?

-Lucidchart has several SWOT analysis templates you can choose from, or you can easily create your own document in just a few minutes.
+Lucidchart has several SWOT analysis templates you can choose from, or you can easily create your own document in just a few minutes with our SWOT analysis generator.
 Any document you create can be accessed at any time from anywhere as you need it.
 If you are looking for feedback on your personal SWOT analysis, you can very easily share it with family and friends so they can add notes and comments to help you improve your assessment.

 Sign up for Lucidchart today to get started.

 Start diagramming with Lucidchart today—try it for free!Sign up free